Rileythedreamer/Eventhub/README.md

 - **Python**: 3.8+ (async/await support required)

 - **Packages**:
-  - `edge-tts` – for text-to-speech conversion
+  - `django` – for text-to-speech conversion
-  - `tqdm` – for progress bars
+  - `celery` – for progress bars
-  - `pytest` - Only required for testing, not running the program.
+  - `` - Only required for testing, not running the program.

 - **Standard Library (no installation needed)**:
-  - `asyncio`
+  - ``
-  - `sys`
+  - ``
-  - `re`
+  - ``
-  - `os`
+  - ``

 ---

 ## Future Improvements

-* Command Line programs are only used by developers and the target audience for my program isn't just developers I better design a different Interface for it. a website would be great.
-* Instead of the user having to type the voice name they could choose from a dropdown selector.
-* Instead of the user having to provide the ebook they could also have the option of going through ebooks that are already available and convert those if they want. the ebooks could be listed using an API to an open source library like [Project Gutenberg](https://www.gutenberg.org/)
-* the audiobooks that have been converted before by other users can be stored so that new users can save time if they want the already existing audiobooks
-* I think I could look for better text to speech libraries especially if there is one powered by AI  it would sound better.

-#### Testing Improvements
-I think the biggest flaw my program has are the tests they are not exactly reliable and I don't think that's how tests in the real world are written.
-I would like to learn more about mocks and fixtures in pytest because I think that my tests have a big potential fo improvement.
-I also need to learn how to test asynchronous functions/ processes.
+* ### Improve the Organizer Dashboard
+  - More detailed Analytics
+  - Graphs for statics and anlyziong sale data

+* Better more complex Search functionality for browsing amongst events : maybe people don't provide the exact title for the evnt when they are searching for it and they might have typos the search results could look past the typos, maybe that would be a better user experience.
+  (Maybe using haystack whoosh or maybe using regex)
+* adding a Reccomender AI :
+people who have bought tickets on the website before get offered events they might be interested in that is similar to what they have enjoyed before.
+* people fill a quiz at sign up which asks them about their interests and suggests events related to those interests.
+* An E-mail is sent automatically to people who purchase tcikets with their ticket information so that they can use that e-mail on entry to the venue where the event is held.

+*

 ---

 ## Author : **Negin Jahedi**
-# Eventhub